swiftlang/swift-evolution/proposals/0271-swiftpm-binary-dependencies.md

 ### Support for non-Apple platforms
 Non-Apple platforms provide non-trivial challenges since they are not always giving guarantees of the ABI of the platform.
 Additionally, further conditions such as the corelibs-foundation ABI or if the hardware supports floating points need to be taken into consideration when declaring a package for non-Apple platforms.
 Various other communities tried to solve this, e.g. Python's [manylinux](https://www.python.org/dev/peps/pep-0600/).

-In the future, we could add a `ArtificatCondition` to SwiftPM which provides the possibility to declare under which conditions a certain artifact can be used.
+In the future, we could add an `ArtifactCondition ` to SwiftPM which provides the possibility to declare under which conditions a certain artifact can be used.
 Below is a potential `ArtifactCondition` struct which does **not** include a complete set of conditions that need to be taken into consideration.

 ```swift
 public struct ArtifactCondition: Encodable {